oracle/node-oracledb/doc/api.md

 Boolean resultSet
 ```

-Determines whether query results should be returned as a
+Determines whether query results and [Implicit
+Results](#implicitresults) should be returned as a
 [ResultSet](#resultsetclass) object or directly.
 The default is
 *false*.